Target Specific De Novo Design of Drug Candidate Molecules with Graph Transformer-based Generative Adversarial Networks: Introduction

 \section{Introduction}

 The development of a new drug is a long-term and costly process.
-It entails the identification of bioactive compounds against predefined biomolecular targets as one of its initial and most important steps.
-With the advancements in high-throughput screening technology, simultaneous screening of tens of thousands of compounds is quite achievable.
-However, it is still not possible to analyze the entirety of the chemical and biomolecular spaces due to their huge sizes ~\cite{rifaioglu2019recent}, which usually prevents the discovery of the best candidate molecules.
-The majority of the identified “non-ideal” drug candidates fail in later stages of the development process, such as clinical trials, due to high toxicity or low efficacy, which is the primary reason for the low success rates lately observed in drug development ~\cite{paul2010improve}. \\
+It entails the identification of bioactive compounds against predefined biomolecular targets as one of its initial and most essential steps.
+Advancements in high-throughput screening technologies now enable the simultaneous screening of tens of thousands of compounds.
+However, it is still impossible to analyse the entire chemical and target spaces due to their huge sizes \cite{Rifaioglu_Atas_Martin_Cetin-Atalay_Atalay_Doğan_2019}, which usually prevents the discovery of the best candidate molecules.
+The majority of “non-ideal” drug candidates are discontinued in the late stages of the development process, such as clinical trials, due to high toxicity or low efficacy, which is the primary reason for the low success rates lately observed in drug development \cite{Paul_Mytelka_Dunwiddie_Persinger_Munos_Lindborg_Schacht_2010}. \\

-The structural diversity of small-molecule drugs discovered so far is relatively low.
-Consequently, they can only target biomolecules within a limited structural framework \cite{bhisetti2022artificial}.
-This is also partly valid for bioactive molecule datasets presented in open-access repositories such as ChEMBL \cite{mendez2019chembl} and PubChem \cite{kim2023pubchem}.
-Thus, there is a need for truly novel, i.e. structurally diverse, small molecule drug candidates to target understudied proteins in the human proteome, including their clinically significant variants \cite{elton2019deep}.
-Within the enormous theoretical space of possible small molecules, the size of which is estimated to be around $10^{60}$, molecules that can effectively and specifically target each druggable biomolecule may exist \cite{grant2021novo}.
-The main challenge here is identifying the correct molecular structures within this unexplored space.
-For this, an approach called "de novo drug design" is used, the purpose of which is to design new candidate molecules without using a starting structural template, especially to target biomolecules that could not be effectively targeted by the currently available structures \cite{mouchlis2021advances}. \\
+Small-molecule drugs developed so far exhibit low levels of structural diversity and can only target certain protein families \cite{Bhisetti_Fang_2022}.
+It is possible to argue that a similar diversity problem is also valid for large virtual chemical libraries.
+Thus, there is a need for truly novel, i.e. structurally diverse, small molecule drug candidates to target druggable proteins in the human proteome, including their clinically significant variants \cite{Elton_Boukouvalas_Fuge_Chung_2019}.
+Within the vast theoretical space of small molecules, estimated to be between $10^{30}$ and $10^{60}$ \cite{Walters_2018} , compounds that have the potential to interact specifically and effectively with each targetable biomolecule may exist.
+The main challenge is identifying the correct molecular structures within this unexplored territory.
+An approach called "de novo drug design" is utilised for this.
+Its purpose is to design truly novel candidate molecules that are not mere derivatives of previously established molecular structures, especially to overcome hard-to-target biomolecules \cite{Mouchlis_Afantitis_Serra_Fratello_Papadiamantis_Aidinis_Lynch_Greco_Melagraki_2021}. \\